Pros and Cons of Department Store Credit Cards

 Cons of a Department Store Credit Card

 - Temptation to Spend Too Much.
 We already mentioned the psychological issue that a department store card such as Macy's might tempt you to make unnecessary (or unaffordable) impulse buys.

 - High Interest Rates.
 These cards rarely have reasonable interest rates and are frequently over 20 percent.
 All your "perks" will dissolve quickly if you aren't planning to pay them off in full each month.

 - Could Hurt Your Credit Score.
 Another con is that the FICO scoring model can actually ding you for having these cards.
 If you are just starting out trying to build your credit though we still recommend these cards.
 Some credit lines on your report are better than none.

-So the next time a store clerk hurls the temptation of instant savings gratification via a department store credit card, take a timeout and think through the pros and cons before making your decision.
-Or better yet, ask for the application and read it through before signing on; you'll be glad you did.
+So the next time a store clerk tempts you with instant savings via a department store credit card, take a timeout and think through the pros and cons before making your decision.
+Or better yet, ask for the application and read it through before signing on - you'll be glad you did.